Filozoff/XCTestExtension/Sources/XCTestExtension/Documentation.docc/GettingStarted.md

 }
 ```

-Use ``PublisherExpectation/Observation/anyReceived()`` convenience method in case where value received from the stream does not matter.
+Use ``PublisherExpectation/Observation/anyReceived()`` convenience method where the value received from the stream does not matter.

 For stream termination expectation, use ``PublisherExpectation/Observation/completion(predicate:)`` or ``PublisherExpectation/Observation/anyCompletion()``.